Visual and Geometric Perception Lab

 Directions in the field of Computer Vision (CV)

-Camera Calibration aims to calculate the internal and external parameters of a camera and lens distortion.
-Research in this direciton covers pattern design, feature extraction, homography computation based on 2D-2D point correspondences, lens distortion model selection, and the joint optimization of internal and external parameters.
+Camera Calibration Camera Calibration aims to calculate the internal and external parameters of a camera and lens distortion.
+Research in this direction covers pattern design, feature extraction, homography computation based on 2D-2D point correspondences, lens distortion model selection, and the joint optimization of internal and external parameters.
 Our lab has conducted theoretical and applied research in many areas, such as fast and interpretable homography decomposition, deep homography estimation, feature correspondence, calibration using conic curves and hybrid primitives, rapid multi-camera calibration, robot-based calibration, depth camera calibration, and zoom calibration.
 We have published a number of academic papers and applied our findings to various company projects.

-Pose Estimation aims to calculate the Euclidean transformation (rotation and translation) between 3D coordinate systems.
+Pose Estimation Pose Estimation aims to calculate the Euclidean transformation (rotation and translation) between 3D coordinate systems.
 It often uses 3D-2D point pairs to estimate the camera's absolute pose from a single image or uses 2D-2D point pairs to estimate relative pose from two images.
-Our lab has completed an in-depth research on perspective-three-point (P3P) problem.
+Our lab has completed an in-depth research on the perspective-three-point (P3P) problem.

 Directions in the field of Computer Graphics (CG)

-3D Point Cloud Registration aims to quickly and accurately match a known 3D model in a scene and estimate relative pose using matched 3D-3D point pairs.
+3D Point Cloud Registration 3D Point Cloud Registration aims to quickly and accurately match a known 3D model in a scene and estimate relative pose using matched 3D-3D point pairs.
 Our lab has conducted research in 3D feature extraction, random sample consensus, and robotic grasping, applying these findings to various corporate projects.

 0